-The James Medford Family Event Center at Piedmont Technical College was the setting for the culmination of many dreams for the more than 200 Piedmont Technical College graduates who took center stage in two commencement ceremonies.
+The James Medford Family Event Center at Piedmont Technical College welcomed more than 325 Piedmont Technical College graduates for two commencement ceremonies to celebrate their accomplishments.

 Dr. Ray Brooks, president, welcomed graduates, family and guests to celebrate the accomplishments of the graduates.